-Evelo Biosciences is discovering and developing oral biologics that act on cells in the small intestine with therapeutic effects throughout the body.
+Evelo Biosciences is discovering and developing oral biologics that act on cells in the small intestine with systemic therapeutic effects.
 These cells in the small intestine play a central role in governing the immune, metabolic and neurological systems.
 Our first product candidates are monoclonal microbials, single strains of microbes selected for defined pharmacological properties.
-They have been shown to have systemic dose-dependent effects, modulating multiple clinically-validated pathways.
-Our product candidates have the potential to be effective, safe and affordable medicines to improve the lives of people with chronic disease and cancer.
+They have been observed in preclinical models to have systemic dose-dependent effects, modulating multiple clinically-validated pathways.
+Our product candidates have the potential to be effective, safe and affordable medicines to improve the lives of people with chronic diseases and cancer.